 “This helps me learn my past and what my ancestors did,” he said.
 “I feel more connected to my roots when I’m doing something like this.”

-Back out on the field, George, another Native youth, took turns dancing and playing drum.
+Back out on the field, G., another Native youth, took turns dancing and playing drum.